Natural 2HDMs without FCNCs: TWO NEW 2HDM TYPES

-Notice that close to the alignment limit, $\xi^{h}_f \simeq 1 \pm \epsilon (t_\beta)^k$, with $k= -1 \, (+1)$ for top (light) quarks in both Type-A and B, while $k=+1\, (-1)$ for bottom quarks and tau leptons in Type-A (B).
-Thus, in general, one expects significant departures from the SM for the couplings of the SM Higgs boson with first and second generation fermions in both models A and B. On the other hand, in the alignment limit, for charged and heavy neutral Higgses one has that $\xi^{(H,A,H^\pm)}_f$ only depend on $t_\beta$. \\
+Thus, away from the exact AL significant deviations are expected in Type-A and B compared to the SM Higgs couplings to first and second generation fermions.

+We note that regarding the Higgs couplings Type-A is closely related to Type-II besides the up and charm quark couplings.
+Due to their small Yukawa values they have limited phenomenological relevance at colliders, although some efforts have been made to constraint their values.
+In particular, the decay $h\to J/\Psi +\gamma$ is sensitive to potential deviations in the charm-Yukawa coupling which could be test.
+We investigate this in the next section.

+For Type-B the situation is slightly different.
+Compared to Type-I the couplings to $d,\, s,\, u,\, c,\, e, \mu$ are changed.
+Therefore, in Type-B in case of deviations from the AL those couplings can be enhanced for large values of $t_\beta$ instead of being suppressed as in Type-I. The changes in the muon coupling are of special interest as it is experimentally constrained~\cite{Sirunyan:2018koj, Aad:2019mbh,Sirunyan:2019tkw}.
+We further investigate this in the next sections.
+For last, Type-I is mostly constrained for $t_\beta \lesssim 10$ due to the $1/t_\beta$ suppressed $b$-Yukawa coupling, while for Type-II relevant constraints also arise for large values of $t_\beta$~\cite{Kling:2020hmi}.

-To visualize the deviations from the SM Higgs couplings, we show in Figure~\ref{fig:BR_h} how the branching ratios of the SM-like Higgs $h$ depend on $t_\beta$ for Type-A (top) and B (bottom) and in comparison to Type-II and I for $c_{\beta - \alpha}=0.1$.
-While for Type-A most decay modes behave very similar to Type-II, apart from BR$(h\to c\bar c)$ for $t_\beta \gtrsim 1$, in Type-B they show distinct behavior for $t_\beta \gtrsim 30$, where BR$(h\to c\bar c)$ becomes sizeable.
-Similarly, BR$(h\to \mu^+\mu^-)$ also shows some deviations from SM and the usual 2HDM-types.
-A detailed discussion of this mode, as well as the Higgs decay into charmonium plus a photon, is done in the next section.
-Additionally, the total decay width deviates stronger from the SM value for Type-A than for Type-B, see for example Figure \ref{fig:TotalWidth}.
+To visualize deviations from the SM Higgs couplings and the differences of the four types we show the branching ratios (BRs) of $h$ as a function of $t_\beta$ in Figure~\ref{fig:BR_h} with $c_{\beta -\alpha}=0.1$ for Type-A and II (top), as well as for Type-B and I (bottom)~\cite{Djouadi:2005gi,Djouadi:2005gj}.
+While for Type-A most decay modes behave very similar to Type-II the BR$(h\to c\bar c)$ differs significantly.
+In Type-B all BRs show distinct behavior compared to Type-I for $t_\beta \gtrsim 30$ as BR$(h\to c\bar c)$ becomes sizeable.
+Similarly, BR$(h\to \mu^+\mu^-)$ also shows deviations from predictions in the usual 2HDM-types.
+A detailed discussion of this mode and the Higgs decay into charmonium plus a photon is presented in the next section.
+In addition, the total decay width deviates stronger from the SM value for Type-A than for Type-B as shown in Figure~\ref{fig:TotalWidth}.
+In the lower panel regions outside the solid contour lines are excluded at 95$\%$ CL by CMS~\cite{Sirunyan:2019twz}.